awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-key-detail-view-symmetric-sm.png)

 The details page for a CMK includes a **General Configuration** section that displays the basic properties of the CMK, a **Cryptographic Configuration** section that displays the cryptographic properties of the CMK, and a tabbed display that includes the key policy, tags, key rotation \(for symmetric CMKs\), and public key \(for asymmetric CMKs\)\.

-**Note**
-Asymmetric CMKs and asymmetric data key pairs are supported in all AWS Regions that AWS KMS supports except for China \(Beijing\) and China \(Ningxia\)\.

 The following list describes the fields in the detailed display\.
 Some of these fields are also available as columns in the table display\.